 Lack of exercise.

 Ignoring the urge of a bowel movement may eventually cause a person to stop feeling the urge, leading to constipation.

 Abuse of laxatives may lead to the colon beginning to rely upon laxatives to bring on bowel movements.
-Over time laxatives can damage nerve cells in the colon, affecting the colon's ability to contact.
+Over time laxatives can damage nerve cells in the colon, affecting the colon's ability to contract.

-Irritable bowel syndrome (IBS) causes abnormal spasms in the colon, that affect bowel movements, often leading to alternating constipation and diarrhoea.
+Irritable bowel syndrome (IBS) causes abnormal spasms in the colon that affect bowel movements, often leading to alternating constipation and diarrhoea.